 Accommodation: Alstadt-Hotel zum Hechten (amazing, friendly and great value for money!)

-Day Four: Füssen – Munich
+[bs_icon name=”glyphicon glyphicon-road”] Day Four: Füssen – Munich

 Sunday (day four) was dedicated to visiting Neuschwanstein castle, with a whole blog post dedicated to this amazing place (sneak peak photo below!)

-Accommodation: Hotel Cortiina: full blog post on this amazing hotel to come, highly recommended!
+Accommodation: Hotel Cortiina: highly recommended!

-Day Five: Munich – home
+[bs_icon name=”glyphicon glyphicon-road”] Day Five: Munich – home

 Our journey through Bavaria can be summed up by the following words: breathtaking, magical and LOTS of curried sausages!